mroseneck/connectathon-constraint-modelling/README.md

 ## Rationale
 Currently, the standard for modeling study defnitions is the metadata part of ODM XML.

-ODM itself is available as an XSD schema that described an ontology of metadata entities (FormsDefs, StudyEventDefs, ItemDefs and so on) and their relationships.
+ODM's own metadata constraints are available as an XSD schema that described an ontology of metadata entities (FormsDefs, StudyEventDefs, ItemDefs and so on) and their relationships.

 Any concrete ODM Metadata file ("Study Definition") may be a valid "implementation" of that standard, but is itself not another Schema, but an XML file.
 It constitutes a further narrowing of the constraints given by ODM.
 E.g. where the ODM standard expects a "SubjectData" Element to have a "StudyEventData" child and a "FormData" child below that, a study definition explicates, what exactly the allowed children are and in which order they appear.
 The original purpose of these files was to be submitted as metadata alongside the actual data.
 In the context of ongoing efforts to create sophisticated data flows built on top of distributed systems, it may seem natural to consider an ODM study definition to be something like a shared contract between an SDR and an EDC system.
 So far, our experience is that this attempt is riddled with complications that mostly stem from the idea of using a study definition XML files as a shared contract between two computer systems.
 It seems dangerous at this point to use the ODM standard in a way that it was never intended for.